EKALB-7704/RPG_PROJECT/USER_MANUAL.md

 */ This is the user manual for out RPG game project

-The aim of the game is to battle enemys, level up and deafeat the skeleton king
+The aim of the game is to battle enemys, level up and defeat the skeleton king

 Press 1 for new game
 Press 2 to load game